Skip to content

 fn init() { value = 42; }

 The optional initializer.
 Runs exactly once, atomically inside the deploy transaction.
-After this runs, the contract reads value == 42 regardless of who calls get() first.
+After this runs, the contract reads value == 42 regardless of which caller invokes get() first.

 pub fn get() -> uint { return value; }